asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 This setting is enabled by clicking *"Show advanced options"*.
 The acceleration setting allows influencing the acceleration behavior of the mouse cursor: if acceleration is set to a low level, even a strong deflection of the stick will start a slow (but progressing) cursor movement which makes it easier to reach small targets precisely.

-The best values for a particular FlipPad can be determined by experimentation.
-For example:

-1. Push the mouthpiece upwards and release it.
-If the mouse cursor continues to drift upwards, try to increase the vertical compensation value
-2. Push the mouthpiece to the left and release it.
-If the mouse cursor drifts to the right, try to decrease the horizontal compensation value.

 ### Using the Pad for Joystick Movement